Our Vision and Values

 We believe that engaging all of our employees and galvanising their efforts behind these four key values will set us well on the way towards realising our vision and gives us the best possible chance of achieving our strategic objectives.

 We employ over 1,600 people.
 The safety and the well-being of these employees and our contractors is our first operational priority.

 |Injury frequency rate (1)||5.7||6.8|

 (2) Lost time accidents per 100,000 hours worked.

-We provide a number of training programmes and relevant courses for our staff, using a combination of internal and external service providers.
-In addition, we provide financial and study leave support for our trainees who are progressing through the process of obtaining a professional qualification.
+We provide a number of training programmes for our teams, using a combination of internal and external service providers.
+In addition, we provide financial and study leave support for our trainees who are in the process of obtaining a professional qualification.

-Our colleagues are from wide and diverse backgrounds, nationalities and ethnic and religious groups.
-With continued expansion, diversity amongst our colleagues will increase.
-We respect cultural differences, and learn about and embrace these differences wherever we operate.
+Our colleagues come from wide and diverse backgrounds, nationalities and ethnic and religious groups and we respect and embrace cultural differences wherever we operate.

 We recognise the benefits of encouraging diversity across the business and believe that this will contribute to our continued success.
-All appointments are made based on merit and are measured against specific objective criteria including the skills and experience needed for the position.
-We are committed to increasing the participation of women at the Board, Executive Committee and senior management level, as they are currently under represented as the table below illustrates.
+All appointments are made based on merit and are measured against specific objective criteria, including the skills and experience needed for the position.
+We remain committed to increasing the participation of women throughout the Group, including at Board level, within the Steering Group and senior management.

 |Male no.||%||Female no.||%||Total|